-Here we will look at the most popular elite level braces on the market, what conditions they are suitable, how they work and how to choose the correct size.
+Here we will look at the most popular elite level braces on the market, what conditions they are suitable, how they work, which one is best for you and how to choose the correct size.

 Elite orthopedic knee braces are perfect for:

 1) Moderate to Severe Knee Problems e.g. cartilage tears, arthritis and chronic weakness

 2) Major Knee Instability e.g. following ligament injuries

 3) Recovery After Knee Surgery e.g. ACL Repair

 They help to support the knee, reduce pain and make daily

 activities and sport much safer and more comfortable.
 They can be used

 for everyday activities or high demand activities such as contact sports and

 Elite orthopedic knee braces usually have two to four Velcro straps for fastening